 - 7.10 Climate change is a large-scale, long-term shift in the planet's weather patterns or average temperatures.
-The seven main sources of evidence for climate change are: - Higher temperatures the average temperature of the planet's surface has risen by 0.89 °C from 1901 to 2012; - Changing rainfall the UK's summer rainfall is decreasing on average, while winter rainfall is increasing; - Changes in nature the UK spring starts earlier and autumn starts later which results in butterflies appearing earlier in the year and birds shifting their migration patterns; - Sea level rises since 1900, sea levels have risen by about 10 cm around the UK and about 19 cm globally, on average; - Retreating glaciers glaciers are melting and the rate of shrinkage has increased in recent decades; - Sea ice Arctic sea-ice has been declining since the late 1970s, reducing by about 4% per decade whilst Antarctic sea-ice has increased, but at a slower rate of about 1.5% per decade; and - Ice sheets The Greenland and Antarctic ice sheets, which between them store the majority of the world's fresh water, are both shrinking at an accelerating rate4. - 7.11 Potential flooding is the key element of climate change that is likely to impact on Seaford.
+The seven main sources of evidence for climate change are: - Higher temperatures the average temperature of the planet's surface has risen by 0.89 °C from 1901 to 2012; - Changing rainfall the UK's summer rainfall is decreasing on average, while winter rainfall is increasing; - Changes in nature the UK spring starts earlier and autumn starts later which results in butterflies appearing earlier in the year and birds shifting their migration patterns; - Sea level rises since 1900, sea levels have risen by about 10 cm around the UK and about 19 cm globally, on average;

+- Retreating glaciers glaciers are melting and the rate of shrinkage has increased in recent decades; - Sea ice Arctic sea-ice has been declining since the late 1970s, reducing by about 4% per decade whilst Antarctic sea-ice has increased, but at a slower rate of about 1.5% per decade; and - Ice sheets The Greenland and Antarctic ice sheets, which between them store the majority of the world's fresh water, are both shrinking at an accelerating rate4. - 7.11 Potential flooding is the key element of climate change that is likely to impact on Seaford.
 There are two elements of potential flood risk: coastal flooding and surface drainage flooding.
 The Environment Agency has a long-term Sea Defence Strategy which is reviewed periodically in consultation with relevant bodies including the Seaford Beach User Group.
-Similarly, for surface water flooding (which is becoming an increased problem due to the increase in very heavy rainfall in a short time), the Environment Agency works with the Local Authority Emergency Planning Officer, Southern Water and the Seaford Flood Action Group.
+Similarly, for surface water flooding (which is an increased increasing problem owing to the increase in very heavy rainfall in a short time), the Environment Agency works with the Local Authority Emergency Planning Officer, Southern Water and the Seaford Flood Action Group.
+The lead local flood authority (East Sussex County Council) leads on surface water flooding issues. - 7.12 The Seaford Beach User Group, (led by Seaford Town Council and including Councillors, Newhaven Port staff and local residents) discussed the Sea Defence Strategy with the Strategy Team as options for the flood defences were developed and costed (including ideas put forward by the Beach User Group which included an off-shore reef and breakwaters of various designs As a result of close working with the Environment Agency and the Local Authority Emergency Planning Officer, a Flood Action Group was set up in 2015 to minimise the potential impact of coastal and surface water flooding on the town.
+Surface water flooding has also been an important aspect of the Action Group's work and constructive discussions have been held with Southern Water.
+It is recommended that the Beach User Group should continue to meet regularly with the Environment Agency and be consulted on future flood defence strategy as well as on more day to day issues. - 7.13 LPP1 (Core Strategy Policy 12 Flood Risk, Coastal Erosion, Sustainable Drainage and Slope Stability requires planning applications for large developments to prepare a Sustainable Urban Drainage System plan for the site and these details will need to be considered very carefully when applications are made (including the cumulative impact on areas beyond the immediate area of the development).
+However, the majority of planning applications for additional homes since 2010 have been on small sites for which attenuation schemes are not applicable.
+This issue is being addressed by the Seaford Flood Action Group to create a multi-layered response to the current experience of flooding in the town from surface water.